neo4j-examples/nodejs-neo4j-realworld-example/README.md

 ![Data Model](./model/arrows.svg)

-The data model diagram has been created with [Arrow](http://www.apcjones.com/arrows/).
+The data model diagram has been created with [Arrows](http://www.apcjones.com/arrows/).
 You can edit the model by clicking the **Export Markup** button in Arrows, copying the contents of [arrows.html](model/arrows.html) into the text box and clicking **Save** at the bottom of the modal.

 # Further Reading

 This example was built as part of a series of Live Streams on the [Neo4j Twitch Channel](https://twitch.tv/neo4j_).
-You can watch the videos back on the [Building Applications with Neo4j and Typescript playlist](https://www.youtube.com/c/neo4j/playlists) on the [Neo4j Youtube Channel].
+You can watch the videos back on the [Building Applications with Neo4j and Typescript playlist](https://www.youtube.com/c/neo4j/playlists) on the [Neo4j Youtube Channel](https://youtube.com/neo4j).